metafizzy/flickity-sync/README.md

 # Flickity sync

-Enables `sync` option for [Flickity](http://flickity.metafizzy.co/)
+Enables `sync` option for [Flickity](https://flickity.metafizzy.co/)

-You can sync two Flickity galleries.
-Whenever one selects a cell, its companion will select its cell of the same index.
+You can sync two Flickity carousels.
+Whenever one selects a cell, its companion will select its matching cell of the same index.

 ``` html
 <div class="carousel carousel-a">